particle-iot/docs/src/content/reference/device-os/firmware.md

 #### data - from pointer and length - CloudEvent

+Copies data from a buffer specified with pointer and length.
+This is useful if the data source is not null-terminated.

+This can be used with binary data, though you will typically use the overload that also includes the ContentType instead.

 ```cpp
 // PROTOTYPE
 CloudEvent& data(const char* data, size_t size);
 ```

 #### data - from pointer and length with content type - CloudEvent

+Copies data from a buffer specified with pointer and length.
+This is typically used with binary data.

 ```cpp
 // PROTOTYPE